Nyaa-Nyaa/Nyaa-Novel/README.md

 ------------------

 - src
-  - This is the VS2012 project files
+  - This is the VS2012 project file
-- res
-  - Example story file
+	- The Example story is inside of the project and editable in VS

 Status
 ------